 - ensuring the integrity and security of art works in the collection by exhibiting, storing and conserving them in a professional manner;

-- employing registration procedures and maintaining appropriate records, including cataloguing of artworks and continued research; and
+- employing registration procedures and maintaining appropriate records, including cataloguing of artworks and pursuing research;

-- ensuring that art works are lent only to institutions which can provide satisfactory handling, security and environmental control and which meet all other conditions determined by the University.
+- ensuring that art works are lent only to institutions which can provide satisfactory handling, security and environmental control meeting the conditions determined by the University.

 - University staff members may request art works for display in their offices, seminar rooms, foyers and other building spaces.
 Requests should be made to the Curator (Collections) by email.
-In determining allocation and subject to availability, preference will be given to more public spaces and those spaces occupied by more senior staff.
+In determining allocation and subject to availability, priority will be given to more publically accessible spaces and work spaces allocated to senior staff.

-- An art work which is not part of the Art Collection but which is owned by an organisational unit of the University is a University asset.
-The organisational unit which owns the art work is responsible for its ongoing management and maintenance.
+- An art work which is not part of the Art Collection but which is owned by an organisational unit of the University is acknowledged as a University asset.
+The organisational unit which owns the art work assumes responsible for its ongoing management and maintenance.

 - Requests for loans of art works outside the University should be made to the Director and are subject to approval by the Curator (Collection).